ZacharyVorsteg/splitter-ui/README.md

 1. **Configure basics**: Set splitter name, network, and token
 2. **Add recipients**: Input wallet addresses or ENS names with percentages
 3. **Review setup**: Verify all details and percentages sum to 100%
-4. **Deploy contract**: Connect wallet and deploy your payment splitter
+4. **Export configuration**: Download a JSON file with your payment split configuration

 ## Contributing